 If you prefer video, you can scroll straight to the bottom for the link to the companion vlog about my experiences learning French and Welsh.
 This post follows the same plan, but has a bit more detail (and only covers Welsh, I’ve covered French in a previous post).
 I’ve also linked the of my recent “Quick Tip Tuesday” vlogs that are right on topic, including two shot in Aberystwyth.

 Before we go any further: if you’re keen to find out more about Welsh, my good friend and fellow Welsh-learner Kerstin Cable explores in her “Dabbler’s Guide to Welsh”.
 It’s a great value taster of what to expect if you dive in to Welsh.
-Check out her info and enrolment page through here: Kerstin’s “Dabbler’s Guide”.
+Check out her info and enrolment page here: Kerstin’s “Dabbler’s Guide”.

 Back to the story: I got the idea for the Dr Popkins Method series in a retreat in Tenerife.
 There, some of my fellow language learners and teachers, bloggers and vloggers challenged me to help you better by sharing more my language learning journey.